Happy-Myers/FEUP-LBAW/documents/ebd.md

 ### 1. Database Workload

-> A study of the predicted system load (database load).
-> Estimate of tuples at each relation.

 | **Relation reference** | **Relation Name** | **Order of magnitude** | **Estimated growth** |
 | ------------------ | ------------- | ------------------------- | -------- |
 | RS01                | Platform        | tens | units per year |